miguelarbesu/miguelarbesu.github.io/_pages/about.md

 ## Bio

-I am Miguel, a chemist by training and a structural biologist by passion.
+My name is Miguel, and I am a chemist by training and a structural biologist by passion.

-I studied a B.Sc.[^1] in Chemistry at the University of Oviedo in my home region of Asturias, in the northern coast of Spain.
-I had always been interested in the biological aspect of the Chemistry, and my initial idea was to switch to Biochemistry, back then a 2-year specialization degree.
+I studied a BSc [^1] in Chemistry at the University of Oviedo in my home region of Asturias, in northern Spain.
+I had always been interested in the biological aspect of Chemistry, and my initial idea was to switch to Biochemistry for a specialization.
 Finally, I decided to stay and focus in Organic Chemistry, but large molecules and supramolecular chemistry kept catching my attention.

 I got in touch with structural biology during an Erasmus stay at the University of Florence (Italy).
-I had the opportunity to spend a few months at the Center of Magnetic Resonance (*CERM*), where I learned the basics from protein expression and purification to **Nuclear Magnetic Resonance (NMR)**.
+I had the opportunity to spend some months at the Center of Magnetic Resonance (*CERM*), where I learned the basics of protein expression and purification and solution **Nuclear Magnetic Resonance (NMR)**.
 I also heard about **Intrinsically Disordered Proteins (IDPs)** for the first time, which became my main area of interest.

+Last but not least, I also met my wife Sara.
+She had transferred from Spain to Florence to work after a stay funded by the Leonardo program, so I like to think that our relationship is a total success for the European exchange initiatives.

-During my stay in Florence, I met who would later be my PhD supervisor at the University of Barcelona, [Prof. Miquel Pons](http://bionmr.ub.edu/index.php).
-He offered me the opportunity to do a Master there and then a PhD.
+While in Florence I met who would later be my PhD supervisor at the University of Barcelona, [Prof. Miquel Pons](http://bionmr.ub.edu/index.php).
+So, I then moved to Barcelona and obtained my MSc and PhD studying the N-terminal intrinsically disordered region of human proto-oncogene c-Src.

-[^1]: The former 5-year plan (*Licenciatura*) is now equivalent to a B.Sc. + M.Sc.
+The project aimed to the structural and functional characterization of a disordered stretch with no stable secondary structure, and also low sequence conservation among homologues.

+During my time with Prof. Pons I developed as a scientist

 ## CV